All you need to know about Playa Escameca, Nicaragua: beach, vibes, and surf.

 Top 7 reasons why you should visit Playa Escameca

 Playa Escameca is a beach with nice sand, shade trees, a cave at low tide on the north point of the beach.
 It is about 800 meters long and great for jogging, throwing a frisbee or playing a pickup game of football at low tide.
 There is only seating provided to people who are staying in the community or supporting the bar, so you may want to bring a towel or beach chair.
 The rocks on both ends of the beach are popular spots for local fishermen.
 Snorkeling is not great as the visibility is typically poor due to the waves mixing up the sand, but on calm days the south end reefs are pretty nice for underwater explorations.

 The South end of the beach has a beautiful estuary which is also the mouth of Rio Escameca Grande.
 The estuary is home to countless species of birds, monkeys, and fish including snapper and snook.
 The paddle up the estuary is about 40 minutes return and offers incredible serenity and you can rent paddle boards from Costa Dulce Surf School located on the beach.

-Costa Dulce Surfside Community is a carefully thought out community which has carefully integrated with the natural environment.
-There is a beautiful yoga platform on the point overlooking the beach.
+Costa Dulce Surfside Community is a diligently thought out community which has carefully integrated with the natural environment.
 Costa Dulce Retreat is located on the south end of the beach perched just above the public area and offers a variety of service with a great vibe created by an employee ownership structure that has empowered locals from the area to take ownership of their tourism resources.
 The result is one of the most secure, warm and welcoming places you will ever visit.
 Services include; daily beach view yoga classes, full service spa, beach view cabin rentals, healthy and delicious cuisine, pool side cocktail bar and a meso-american sweat lodge.